AlirezaTheBruh/AlirezaTheBruh/README.md

 ### Hi there 👋
+- 👋 Hi, I’m @AlirezaTheBruh. @aezexa's Secret Account That You Discovered!
+- 👀 I’m interested in Reading Manga, Making Music (Played The Piano Since 8), Speed-Typing, Playing Chess
+- 🌱 I’m currently learning Python
+- 💞️ I’m looking to collaborate on ???
+(Soon to Be Specified)
+- 📫 How to reach me: Email (theaezexa@gmail.com)

 <!--
 **AlirezaTheBruh/AlirezaTheBruh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.